Brennall/HFH-SRD/Chapter05.md

 This spell creates a quasi-real, illusory version of the caster.
 The intangible projected image looks, sounds, and smells like the caster, in addition to mimicking gestures and actions, including speech.
 Any further spells cast seem to originate from the illusion, not the actual caster.
 A line of sight between the caster and his illusory self must be maintained or the spell ends.
 Dimension door, teleport, or any similar spell that breaks the line of sight dispels the image, as does the illusionary caster being struck in combat.
 Note that this spell grants no special sensory powers to the caster; for example, if the illusory self is positioned so as to be able to see something the caster can't directly see, the caster does not see it.
 Also, all spell ranges are still figured from the caster's actual position, not the illusory self's position.

 ### Protection from Evil*           Range:        self

 Divine 1, Arcane 1                 Duration:	concentration

-This spell creates a magical barrier of protection around the caster with a 10’ radius.
-The barrier surrounds the caster for the duration of the spell and provides some protection from attacks by “evil” creatures.
-For purposes of this spell, evil creatures include hostile creatures of an alignment other than the caster’s alignment, and inherently evil creatures such as undead and summoned creatures of Chaotic alignment.
+This spell creates a magical barrier of protection around the caster with a 10' radius.
+The barrier surrounds the caster for the duration of the spell and provides some protection from attacks by "evil" creatures.
+For purposes of this spell, evil creatures include hostile creatures of an alignment other than the caster's alignment, and inherently evil creatures such as undead and summoned creatures of Chaotic alignment.
 All within the radius gain a +1 bonus to AC and a +1 bonus on saving throws against attacks made or effects created by evil creatures.
 Those who leave and then re-enter, or who enter after the spell is cast, receive the protection as well.

-In addition, the spell prevents bodily contact by enchanted (constructed, summoned, or undead) creatures, regardless of whether they are “evil” or not.
+In addition, the spell prevents bodily contact by enchanted (constructed, summoned, or undead) creatures, regardless of whether they are "evil" or not.
 This causes the natural weapon attacks of such creatures to fail and the creatures to recoil if such attacks require touching the warded creature.
-The spell’s protection against contact by enchanted creatures ends if the caster or any protected creature makes an attack against, casts a spell on, or tries to force the barrier against a blocked creature.
+The spell's protection against contact by enchanted creatures ends if the caster or any protected creature makes an attack against, casts a spell on, or tries to force the barrier against a blocked creature.

 The protection lasts as long as the caster remains stationary and concentrates on it.

 Reversed, this spell becomes protection from good.
-Like its counterpart, protection from good protects the caster from attacks by hostile creatures of an alignment other than the caster’s and prevents bodily contact by enchanted creatures.
+Like its counterpart, protection from good protects the caster from attacks by hostile creatures of an alignment other than the caster's and prevents bodily contact by enchanted creatures.
 However, instead of protecting the caster from inherently evil creatures (e.g. summoned creatures of Chaotic alignment), protection from good protects the caster from inherently good creatures (e.g. summoned creatures of Lawful alignment).

-### Protection from Evil, Sustained*            Range:             0’
+### Protection from Evil, Sustained*            Range:             0'

 Divine 4, Arcane 3                                     Duration:         12 turns

 This spell functions exactly as protection from evil, but with a duration of 12 turns.
 The barrier will move with the caster, who does not need to concentrate to maintain its protection.

 Reversed, this spell becomes protection from good, sustained, and functions exactly as the reversed form of protection from evil, except with a duration of 12 turns without the need for concentration.

-### Protection from Normal Missiles	Range:	30’
+### Protection from Normal Missiles	Range:	30'

 Arcane 3		Duration:	12 turns

 The subject of this spell is completely protected from small sized, non-magical missile attacks.
 Therefore, magic arrows, hurled boulders, or other such are not blocked, but any number of normal arrows, sling bullets, crossbow bolts, thrown daggers, and the like will be fended off.
 Note that normal missiles projected by magic bows count as magical missiles for the purposes of this spell.

-### Purify Food and Water	Range: 10’
+### Purify Food and Water	Range: 10'

 Divine 1	Duration:	Instantaneous

 This spell makes spoiled, rotten, poisonous, or otherwise contaminated food and water pure and suitable for eating and drinking.
 This spell will purify one ration of food, 6 skins of water, or enough normal food to feed a dozen people.
 This spell does not prevent subsequent natural decay or spoilage.
 Unholy water and similar food and drink of significance is spoiled by purify food and water, but the spell has no effect on creatures of any type, nor upon magic potions.

-### Quest*	Range:	30’
+### Quest*	Range:	30'

 Divine 5	Duration:	special